artreadelfshophome

 Tips and Tricks to Surviving the Holidays

 The holiday season is to be full of love and joy, however being humans we can never leave well enough alone.
 Between shopping, sending cards, parties, decorating, ......
 Our stress level goes into overdrive.
-Here are some tips that might help bring back the love and joy and decrease the stress.

-Oh by the way if your headache is coming from the kitchen, check out the Kitchen Tips and Tricks
+If your headache is coming from the kitchen, check out the Kitchen Tips and Tricks

 Turn the little headaches into fun times